 Capital assets are reported in the applicable governmental columns on the government-wide financial statements.
 Capital assets are defined by the School as assets with an initial individual cost of more than \$1,000 and an estimated useful life of more than one year.
 Such assets are recorded at historical cost.
-Donated capital assets are recorded at their estimated fair market values at the date of donation.
+Donated capital assets are recorded at their acquisition value at the date of donation.